HHS/simpler-grants-gov/documentation/milestones/individual_milestones/static_site_public_launch_infrastructure_content.md

 - [ ] Functional requirements
   - [ ] The static site has been updated with content approved by internal stakeholders
   - [ ] The front-end infrastructure can handle site traffic of up to 1,000 concurrent users
-  - [ ] Tickets and/or documentation have been created that describe the infrastructure changes needed to support future site traffic at the following levels:
-    - [ ] 10,000 users
-    - [ ] 100,000 users
-    - [ ] 1 million users
   - [ ] Engineering staff are notified when the site goes down
   - [ ] Engineering staff have been trained on a documented incident response plan that describes a set of actions to take when the site goes down
   - [ ] A set of SLAs have been defined internally for site availability and responsiveness